dnewsholme/AutoSig/README.md

 AutoSig
 =======

-Automatic Signature Creation For Outlook
+#Automatic Signature Creation For Outlook

 This Script will create a signature based on AD attributes.
+Using Ldap lookup via .Net methods

-Updater should be a logon script or event driven when outlook is opened.
-Autosig.ps1 should reside on a unc path.
-Each time Updater is run it will check if a new version of the signature is available by checking the file hash of autosig.ps1
+The script should be a logon script or event driven when outlook is opened.
+Each time the script runs the signature will be recreated.
-If autosig.ps1 has changed then the signature will update.

-Alternatively you can run Autosig as a logon script and the signature will update every time the user logs on.
-However this will slow down logon time a bit.
+Direct Dial and mobile will only populate if the fields have entries in ActiveDirectory

+#Customizing the script.
+The HTML code is in the script.
+Colours can be changed by updating the colour codes `#000000` ect.
+The `$banner` variable should be updated to your own image path on a publicly accessible url.
+`$imgheight` and `imgwidth` should be set to your custom image dimensions.